Docs

 How to render Markdown

-rendering Markdown
+tool for rendering Markdown is

-.
+smu.
 You'll

 have to download it and install it on your system either via source or